Last Updated on July 24th, 2020

 Keep in mind that your diet should include a daily dose of vitamin A, copper, zinc and molybdenum, as mentioned earlier.
 If you are interested in tasty food pairings that work together well and supply your body with everything it needs, look no further than ethnic cuisine ideas from around the world, which you can easily do online.
 Remember, French cuisine is an ideal example of meal combinations that have good pairings of iron-rich and iron-antagonist foods.

 Similar to iron-antagonists, or iron-inhibitors, iron-chelators are another way to deal with excess iron.
 Iron chelators, in fact, do the job of binding itself to iron and taking it where it needs to go in the body.
 In the case of excess iron, chelators escort it out of the body.
 The most natural form of this is called inositol hexaphosphate, or IP-6.
 It’s a phytic acid that has been isolated from rice bran and can actually effectively kill cancer cells.
 That’s probably due to the fact that it removes excess iron from the body, and excess iron is needed for cancerous cells to feed on and multiply.

 The only real problem with it is that IP-6 is also a chelating agent for copper, magnesium, zinc and other important minerals that your body really needs.
-That’s why, it should be taken separate from your meals.
+That’s why it should be taken separately from your meals.
 One way to do it is half an hour to an hour before you eat breakfast in the morning.
-The goal here is to make sure it doesn’t swipe away these other precious minerals from your diet, but instead only deals with the excess iron already in your body.
+The goal here is to make sure it doesn’t wipe away these other precious minerals from your diet, but instead only deals with the excess iron already in your body.